typelevel/cats/docs/src/main/tut/typeclasses/lawtesting.md

 # Law testing

 [Laws](https://typelevel.org/cats/typeclasses.html#laws) are an important part of cats.
-Cats uses `catalysts` and [discipline](https://github.com/typelevel/discipline) to help test instances with laws.
+Cats uses [discipline](https://github.com/typelevel/discipline) to define type class laws and the [ScalaCheck](https://github.com/rickynils/scalacheck) tests based on them.

 To test type class laws from Cats against your instances, you need to add a `cats-laws` dependency.
-If you are using `ScalaTests`, Cats also ships with `cats-testkit`, which exposes `CatsSuite` based on ScalaTest.
+If you are using `ScalaTests`, Cats also ships with optional `cats-testkit`, which provites a convenient base test class `CatsSuite`.

 ## Getting started